lucwillems/nats-stability/README.md

 - main : basic example application of the problem with no workaround.
 - workaround-xxxx : workaround implementations for testing
+- multi-receiver : start 2 receivers/1 sender. this shows the power of nats, scalling over multible receivers

 ## Stability definition
 in general , receiving messager speed is lower than sender speed, so when sender can reach